defold/doc/docs/en/manuals/html5.md

 ---
 title: Defold development for the HTML5 platform
-brief: This manual describes the process of creating HTML5 canvas applications, along with known issues and limitations.
+brief: This manual describes the process of creating HTML5 game, along with known issues and limitations.
 ---

 # HTML5 development